-a.
-All attachments to this Agreement are incorporated as if set out fully.

-b.
-In the event of any inconsistencies or conflict between the language of this c.
-This Agreement has the following attachments:
+- a.
+All attachments to this Agreement are incorporated as if set out fully. - b.
+In the event of any inconsistencies or conflict between the language of this

 Agreement and the attachments, the language of the attachments shall control, but only to the extent of the conflict or inconsistency.